liquinlab/elm-smile/docs/api.md

 - The shuffle operation is tracked internally.
 Once shuffled, subsequent calls to shuffle will be ignored unless `always` is set to true.
 - If there is only one or zero states, the shuffle operation is skipped.
-- At depth 0 (root level), the shuffle operation preserves the SOS and EOS states at the beginning and end of the sequence.

 ## Logging and Debugging